diem/diem/json-rpc/docs/method_get_account_transactions.md

 Array of [Transaction](type_transaction.md) objects

-if include_events is false, the events field in the Transaction object will be an empty array.
+if include_events is false, the events field in the Transaction object will be an empty array. // Can we update "events" to be a hyperlink?

 ### Example